RSP Permian (RSPP) Q1 2017 Results - Earnings Call Transcript

 The early indications are that the Wolfcamp A is probably going to be the primary target.
 But as in the Midland Basin, we also look at whether it makes sense to develop one zone or whether it makes sense to develop several zones at the same time.

-So, we've got a transition to pad drilling.
+So we've got to transition to pad drilling.
 We've got to determine what the proper spacing is, and we've got to determine which zones we want to prioritize.
 And those are all works in progress.
 As Zane said, we'll be testing multiple zones this year.
-We might spend 70% of our capital in the Wolfcamp A, but the other 30% is pretty well spread out between the Wolfcamp B, the Third Bone Spring, the Second Bone Spring, not to mention the fact that there's multiple landing zones in the Wolfcamp A.
+We might spend 70% of our capital in the Wolfcamp A, but the other 30% is pretty well spread out between the Wolfcamp B, the 3rd Bone Spring, the 2nd Bone Spring, not to mention the fact that there's multiple landing zones in the Wolfcamp A.

-So, I expect that we'll spend some time trying to determine which zones, we believe, are the most prolific and what the proper quarter in which we'd like to develop them is.
+So I expect that we'll spend some time trying to determine which zones, we believe, are the most prolific and what the proper quarter in which we'd like to develop them is.
 And at the same time, we're looking to go on to pad drilling whether that's two-well pads or three-well pads or four-well pads.

 And then at the same time, it's about getting the water infrastructure built out.
-And it's about working closely with target to make sure that the gas takeaway and the gas plant (38:55) are built out in time to keep up with our growth plan.
+And it's about working closely with target to make sure that the gas takeaway and the gas plant are built out in time to keep up with our growth plans.

-And those are the main initiatives that we'll be working on for the next 12 months.
+So those are the main initiatives that we'll be working on for the next 12 months.
 And I think probably early next year, we'll have a lot clearer picture on which zones we're going to target and what we believe the proper spacing in those are going to be.

 Derrick Whitfield - Stifel, Nicolaus & Co., Inc.